Fed Explains YNW Melly Mistrial. Will He Be Released?

 Well, folks, we have come to the end of YNW Melly's double murder trial out of Broward County, Florida.

-The men were found shot to death on October 26, 2018, after Melly's co-defendant Cortland Henry, also known as YNW Bortland, pulled up to the hospital with the bodies of Thomas and Williams in the car, claiming that they were all victims of a drive-by shooting.
+The men were found shot to death on October 26, 2018, after Melly's co-defendant, Cortland Henry, also known as YNW Bortland, pulled up to the hospital with the bodies of Thomas and Williams in the car, claiming that they were all victims of a drive-by shooting.

-However, the evidence has suggested, or at least as the prosecution has suggested, this was a staged drive-by shooting, and the shots actually came from inside the vehicle.
+However, the evidence has suggested, or at least as the prosecution has suggested, this was a staged drive-by shooting and the shots actually came from inside the vehicle.

-Prosecution even highlighted how the defendant was a member of a gang called the G Shine Bloods.
+Prosecution even highlighted how the defendant was a member of a gang called the G-Shine Bloods.

 And I'm going to talk about that because they spent a lot of time talking about Melly being a blood gang member.

-I want to talk about that here as well.
+But I want to talk about that here as well.

-The law changed in Florida.
+Not just that, the law changed in Florida.

 It used to be you needed a unanimous vote for the death penalty.

-Now the law is you only need an eight to four vote By the jury.
+Now the law is you only need an eight to four vote by the jury.

 So how will the jury decide?

-But we wanted to take the time to recap the last things that this jury heard in that courtroom.
+Well, at the time of this recording, they are still deliberating, but we wanted to take the time to recap the last things that this jury heard in that courtroom.

-But this is the last attempt by the prosecution and the defense.
+And as I said before, closing arguments, they're not evidence, but this is the last attempt by the prosecution and the defense.

 Importantly, she delivered the so she does a good, she does a good job here.

-Because remember, when YW Bortland was arrested by the police, or when he went to the police originally, he said, Oh, um, we were victims of a drive-by shooting.
+Because remember, when YW Bortland was arrested by the police, or when he went to the police originally, he said, Oh, we were victims of a drive-by shooting, but you know, all the evidence shows that the shots came from inside the vehicle.

-And I'm gonna don't worry, guys.
+And I'm going to, don't worry, guys.

 And she started with arguably the most important evidence showing how the shooting happened inside the car.